ElectroweakCat/Khianat/README.md

 - Chessboard GUI: Using the chessboard.js API (Chris Oakman (https://chessboardjs.com/index.html)
 - Game Mechanics: Using the chess.js API (Jeff Hlywa (https://github.com/jhlywa/chess.js)

-## How to Play?
-1. Head over to link

-2. Play as white by dragging a piece to your desired location.
-The AI plays as black.

-3. Click .. to start

 ## How does it work?
 1. Head over to link